ibm-cloud-docs/text-to-speech/voices.md

 ### Natural voices
 {: #language-voices-natural}

-Table 2 lists and provides audio samples for all available expressive neural voices.
+Table 2 lists and provides audio samples for all available Natural voices.
 The *Availability* column indicates whether each voice is generally available (GA) for production use or beta.
 The column also indicates whether each voice is available for [IBM Cloud]{: tag-ibm-cloud}, [IBM Cloud Pak for Data]{: tag-cp4d}, [IBM Software Hub]{: tag-teal}, or all 3 of them (no product version is cited).

 | Language | Availability        | Voice / Gender | Audio sample |
 |----------|:-------------------:|:--------------:|:------------:|